How to Do a Salicylic Acid Peel at Home

 It's similar to glycolic acid in that the exfoliation action also stimulates cell renewal - which means healthier, stronger skin in the long term.

-This is much more beneficial than using benzol peroxide, which works by drying up blemishes and oil, and can be effective.
-However it can be severely drying and completely unbalance skin, making the problem worse in the long run.
+This is much more beneficial than using benzol peroxide, which works by drying up blemishes and oil, and can be effective but severely drying.
+BP can also completely unbalance skin, making the problem worse in the long run.

 Used with knowledge and caution, home chemical peels are a great, easy way to take care of your skin.